abeldavid/geocamShare/docs/install.rst

 To download and import 37 sample photos::

-  cd $GEOCAM_DIR
+  cd $GEOCAM_DIR/geocamShare
   curl http://geocamshare.org/downloads/geocamShareSampleData.tar.gz -O
   tar xfz geocamShareSampleData.tar.gz
-  python geocamDisasterStyle/simpleImport.py --user root geocamShareSampleData
+  python apps/geocamLens/bin/simpleImport.py --user=root geocamShareSampleData/*

 You can also clean out all the photos in the database by running ``simpleImport.py`` with the ``-c`` "clean" option.
 This is handy if